-Any injury that causes paralysis can be traumatic on both a physical and an emotional level.
-You may need to get used to a whole new way of life and may be unable to keep your current job or even work at all.
-Simple everyday tasks may become monumental chores, and your relationships and self-image may both change for the worse.
+Spinal cord injuries can be traumatic on both a physical and an emotional level.
+You may need to get used to a whole new way of life and be unable to keep your current job or even work at all.
+Simple everyday tasks could become monumental chores, and your relationships and self-image may both change for the worse.
+Our paralysis injury attorneys in St. Petersburg can help you navigate the legal system and pursue compensation for your losses.

 Most of the changes that people who suffer a paralysis injury go through have a financial toll as well as a physical or emotional toll.
+Our attorneys have seen this firsthand.
 When the injury involves the actions of another person, Florida law allows a way for the victim to seek compensation for their damages through a civil lawsuit.

 Both economic and non-economic damages can be awarded in such a lawsuit.
 Economic damages are damages that can be calculated, such as lost wages or medical expenses.
 Non-economic damages include ones that are difficult to put a price tag on such as pain and suffering or loss of companionship.